General Intelligence Assessment (GIA)

 Frequently Asked Questions

-The General Intelligence Assessment (GIA) is an aptitude and ability test that helps employers predict how quickly an individual will adapt to a new role or regime.
+The General Intelligence Assessment (GIA) is an aptitude and ability test (or perceptual speed test) that helps employers predict how quickly an individual will adapt to a new role or regime.

 The GIA is composed of online tests that measure an individual’s cognitive function in five areas: Reasoning, Perceptual Speed, Number Speed & Accuracy, Word Meaning and Spatial Visualisation.